Can You Pay Off a credit card with another Credit card?

 Here are some suggestions to help you get started:

-U.S. Bank Visa® Platinum Card: It’s possible to get a 0% initial APR for the first 20 billing cycles on purchases and balance transfers with it, but after that, it has a variable APR of 14.49% – 24.49%.
+It’s possible to get a 0% initial APR for the first 20 billing cycles on purchases and balance transfers with it, but after that, it has a variable APR of 14.49% – 24.49%.

-Citi® Double Cash Card: carries a yearly fee of $0 and has a 0% intro APR on all balance transfers for 18 months.
-APRs will range from 13.99% to 23.99% after that, depending on a borrower’s creditworthiness.
 During the first four months after account opening, there is an initial balance transfer fee of either $5 or 3% of the amount of each transfer.
-After that, they will charge a minimum fee of 5% of each transfer.
-Thereafter, a fee of 5% of each transfer will be charged (with a minimum of $5).
+After that, they will charge a minimum fee of 5% for each transfer.
+A fee of 5% of each transfer will be charged (with a minimum of $5).

-Citi® Diamond Preferred® Card: 0% intro APR on eligible debt transfers for 21 months from the date of the initial transfer, and 0% intro APR for 12 months on expenditures, both from the date you activated the card. which charges no yearly fee.
+0% intro APR on eligible debt transfers for 21 months from the initial transfer date, and 0% intro APR for 12 months on expenditures, both from the date you activated the card, which charges no yearly fee.

 That Feeling When You Paid Off Credit Card Debt | Paying off credit cards, Small business credit cards, Credit cards debt